DaR2YonN/DaR2YonN/README.md

 ## 🚀 About Me

-I'm someone who focuses on self-improvement in systems administration, networking, and network security.
+I'm someone who focuses on self-improvement in systems administration, networking and network security.
 I love exploring and learning about different aspects of technology.
 In my spare time, I also work on developing no-code, end-to-end solutions using artificial intelligence.

 ## 📫 Get In Touch